dubcyfor3/Focus/rtl/README.md

 ## Baseline Architecture

 The core logic of baselines are also implemented in RTL.
-All baselines is equipped with the same SFU as Focus.
+All baselines is equipped with the same SFU as *Focus*.

 Systolic Array
 ```